-- Entity A shall be configured with Entity B identity (IdB).
+- Entity A shall be configured with Entity B identity (IdB) prior to performing the Association Security Handshake.
 Entity A shall use this identity for Entity B authenticating using the above arguments.
 This identity is also used to route the (D)TLS exchange.
-Entity A shall associate Entity B's identity with messages secured within Security Contexts established using the Provisioned Secure Connection Key Kpsa associated with the Provisioned Secure Connection Key Identifier KpsaID. - If Entity A is a CSE, then Entity B shall be configured with Entity A's CSE-ID.
-If Entity A is an AE, then Entity B may either be configured with Entity A's identity (IdA), or may determine IdA during registration (Creation of the <AE> resource).
+Entity A shall associate Entity B's identity with messages secured within Security Contexts established using the Provisioned Secure Connection Key Kpsa associated with the Provisioned Secure Connection Key Identifier KpsaID. - If Entity A is a CSE, then Entity B shall be configured with Entity A's CSE-ID prior to performing the Association Security Handshake.
+If Entity A is an AE, then Entity B may either be configured with Entity A's identity (IdA) prior to performing the Association Security Handshake, or may determine IdA during registration (Creation of the <AE> resource).
 Entity B shall use this identity for Entity A authenticating using the above arguments.
 Entity B shall associate the configured Entity A identity with messages secured within Security Contexts established using the Provisioned Secure Connection Key Kpsa associated with the Provisioned Secure Connection Key Identifier KpsaID.